-Elaine, who is responsible for Audit Quality and Appointments and has cerebral palsy, was named in the Business, Finance and IT category of this year’s awards.
+Elaine, who is responsible for Audit Quality and Appointments at Audit Scotland and has cerebral palsy, was nominated to the list for her work in finance.

 A Chartered Certified Accountant, Elaine began working at Scotland’s public spending watchdog in 2002.
-She sits on Audit Scotland’s Disability Confident Working Group, is Vice-Chair of the Association of Chartered Certified Accountants’ Scotland Committee and is Treasurer at Cerebral Palsy Scotland.
+She sits on Audit Scotland’s Disability Confident Working Group, is Chair of the Association of Chartered Certified Accountants’ Scotland Committee and a member and trustee of several charities.

-Outside of work and her volunteering, Elaine has learned to fly, ride horses and ski; refusing to allow cerebral palsy to limit her life.
+Outside of work and her volunteering, Elaine has learned to fly, ride horses and ski.
+Elaine has previously appeared on the Power 100 list in 2020.